Browns officially sign DE Garrett to record deal | Sports-Games

 Browns officially sign DE Garrett to record deal

-The Cleveland Browns officially signed defensive end Myles Garrett to a five-year extension on Wednesday.
+The Cleveland Browns officially signed defensive end Myles Garrett to a five-year extension worth a reported $125 million on Wednesday.
 Garrett, who had two years and $19.8 million remaining on his rookie deal, is now under contract through 2026.
 According to multiple reports, the five-year extension is worth $25 million annually, an all-time record for a defensive player.

 - READ MORE ON: